-This EE-Note discusses the methodology for estimating total average power consumption of ADSP-BF534, ADSP-BF536, and ADSP-BF537 Blackfin® embedded processors.
-The ADSP-BF536 Blackfin processor is a low-power derivative of the ADSP-BF537 processor and is referred to as a "low-power processor" in this document.
-The ADSP-BF537 processors can run at faster internal clock speeds and are referred to as "high-performance processors" in this document.
-The ADSP-BF534 processor can be either low-power (400 MHz models) or high-performance (500 MHz models).
+This EE-Note discusses the methodology for estimating total average power consumption of ADSP-BF531, ADSP-BF532, and ADSP-BF533 Blackfin® embedded processors.
+The ADSP-BF533 processor can run at faster internal clock speeds (e.g., 500 MHz, 533 MHz, and 600 MHz) and is referred to as a "high-performance processor" in this document.
+The ADSP-BF531, ADSP-BF532, and 400 MHz ADSP-BF533 processors are low-power derivatives of the high-performance ADSP-BF533 processor and are referred to as "low-power processors" in this document.
 The term Blackfin refers to all variations of processors addressed by this document.

 Power estimates are based on characterization data measured over power supply voltage, core frequency (CCLK), and junction temperature (T_J) .
 The intent of this document is to assist board designers in estimating their power budget for power supply design and thermal relief designs using Blackfin processors.
-These processors feature dynamic power management control, allowing the regulation of applied core voltage (V{DDINT}) from an external I/O source (V{DDEXT}).
+These processors feature dynamic power management control, allowing the regulation of applied core voltage (V{DDINT}) from an external I/O source (V{DDEXT}) .
 The ranges for these supplies differ depending on the part being used.